One of the FAQ I have asked from my clients is “What’s the difference between Seitai and other therapy(Shiatsu, Massage etc.)?”.

-This diagram is an extreme instance though when you got tired, your posture may go from the left to the right, spreading out your scapulas and ribs laterally.
+This diagram is an extreme instance though, when you got tired, your posture may go from the left to the right, spreading out your scapulas and ribs laterally.

-In Imoto Seitai, practitioners are always conscious of this “gathering into the center” thing during the treatment and the leading exercises.
+In Imoto Seitai, practitioners are always conscious of this “gathering into the centre” thing during the treatment and the leading exercises.
 This is the principle on dynamics which Dr. Kuniaki Imoto have found through his long and enormous clinical experience.

 Techniques of Imoto Seitai is compiled based on this principle, and we call it as “Jintai-Rikigaku(human body dynamics)”.